Griffiths, Annual Report Missouri Botanical Garden 21: 172, 1910

 Opuntia atrispina is an early flowering, attractive prickly pear cactus from Texas and adjacent Mexico.

-Plants may be 70 cm tall, but more normally they are 30 cm or less.
-They may spread to 1 m but are usually about half that wide.
+Plants may be up to 90 cm tall, but more normally they are 50 cm or less.
+They may spread to 1 m.
 Cladodes on this cactus are green and 10-15 cm wide by 10-20 cm long and egg shaped, obovate, or circular.
 The plants are densely branched.
 The round spines of this Opuntia are unique because they are a distinctive rich dark red-brown, dark-brown, or even jet black black at their bases and light tan or yellow on their distal portions.
 The transition is abrupt and this two-tone coloring provides a and attractive and distinctive look.

 Fully opened flowers are 4-5 cm across.
 Filaments are yellowish distally and greenish proximally.
 The style is white.
 Stigmas are yellow, greenish-yellow, or even cream-colored.
 The flowers are also distinctive because they open cream-colored or white-yellow and change to salmon, pink, red, or even tan-pink.
 Moreover, newly opened flowers can have a hint of green in the center.

-Single plants wear flowers of three or more cheerful colors making this Opuntia a good garden plant.
+Single plants may wear flowers of three or more cheerful colors as the flowers age making this Opuntia a good garden plant.
 Ultimate hardiness is unknown, but perhaps it is hardy to zero F.